MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/acr-template.md

     :::image type="content" source="../media/azure-cloud-shell.png" alt-text="Azure Cloud Shell button":::

-1. Run the following commands to create a resource group and an Azure Container Registry using the Azure CLI
+1. Run the following commands to create a resource group and an Azure Container Registry using the Azure CLI.

     ```azurecli-interactive
     # Create a resource group